Our Mission

 Cat is a fourth-year student studying Planning, Public Policy, and Management (PPPM) with a minor in Linguistics.
 Originally from Portland, Oregon, Cat’s research interests center on public health and the intersection of active transportation, sustainability, inclusive organizing, and public education.
 Beyond academics, Cat loves wandering Eugene’s parks and trails, live music, sewing, yapping, and watching sit-coms!

-Easton Brandt - Event Planner
+Easton Brandt - Treasurer and Co-Event Planner

-Ginger Pan - Event Planner
+Ginger Pan - Co-Event Planner

-Hannah Norris - Secretary
+Hannah Norris (She/They) - Secretary

 Cove Gallagher - Project Manager